Blog

 Daily Practice Apps

-AI language tutors have become genuinely useful for speaking practice:
+AI language tutors have become genuinely useful for speaking practice through 2025 and into 2026:

 • ChatGPT / Claude: Ask it to roleplay scenarios in German, correct your grammar, explain rules.
 Free or EUR 20/month for premium